 What does braising mean?
 What a good question.
 Braising just means to sear meat at a very high heat and then cook it slowly at a low heat until cooked through.
 I used another amazing craft beer for this recipe.
 Rogue’s Chipolte Ale:

-3.5 lb Pork butt (It’s acctually the pigs shoulder, and sometimes called that.
-The actual butt is called Ham.
-I grew up on a bit of a pig farms so I know this stuff)
+- 3.5 lb Pork butt (It’s acctually the pigs shoulder, and sometimes called that.
+The actual butt is called Ham.)

-Rub the entire surface of the meat with the rub you just made, using it all.
+- Rub the entire surface of the meat with the spice mixture, using it all.

-In a large enamel, cast iron pot (like a Le Creuset), heat the olive oil until very hot.
+- In a large Dutch oven, heat the olive oil until very hot.
 Sear all surfaces of the meat, even the sides, until browned.
-The entire process will probably take about 10-15 minutes.Then pour your delicious Rogue Chipotle ale over the meat (have a few sips, it’s really good beer), cover and reduce heat to medium low.
+The entire process will probably take about 10-15 minutes.Pour the beer over the meat, cover and reduce heat to medium-low.
 Cook for about 2 1/2 to 3 hours, turning the meat over about every 30 minutes, until the meat is tender and falling apart.

-Once the meat is finished, remove from the pot and allow to cool.
-Use two forks to shred into small, stringy pieces.
+- Once the meat is finished, remove from the pot and allow to cool.
+Use two forks to shred into pieces.
 Return to the braising liquid and allow to simmer for about 5 minutes.
 Remove the meat from the pot and discard the liquid.

 I used this meat in three ways, on italian bread as a delicious sandwich, over rice and beans, and in a burrito.
 Other ideas for pulled pork include: